War on drugs: America's "first opioid crisis"

-The 1880s saw opiate addiction surge among housewives, doctors, and Civil War veterans, creating America's "first opioid crisis."
+The 1880s saw opiate addiction surge among housewives, doctors, and Civil War veterans, creating America's "first opioid crisis".
 By the end of the century, an estimated one in 200 Americans were addicted to opiates, 60% of them women, typically white and middle- to upper-class.
 Medical journals of the later 1800s were replete with warnings against overprescription.
 As medical advances presented better treatment options, prescribed opiate use began to decline.
 Meanwhile, opium smoking remained popular among Chinese immigrant laborers, thousands of whom had arrived during the California gold rush.
-The public face of opiate use began to change, from affluent white Americans, to "Chinese, gamblers, and prostitutes."
+The public face of opiate use began to change, from affluent white Americans, to "Chinese, gamblers, and prostitutes".

 During this period, states and municipalities began enacting laws banning or regulating certain drugs.
 In Pennsylvania, an anti-morphine law was passed in 1860.
 In 1875, San Francisco enacted an anti-opium ordinance, vigorously enforced, imposing stiff fines and jail for visiting opium dens.
 The rationale held that "many women and young girls, as well as young men of a respectable family, were being induced to visit the Chinese opium-smoking dens, where they were ruined morally and otherwise."
 The law catered to resentment towards the Chinese laborer population who were being accused of taking jobs; other uses of opiates or other drugs were unaffected.
 Similar laws were enacted in other states and cities.
 The federal government became involved, selectively raising the import tariff on the smoking grade of opium.
 None of these measures proved effective in significantly reducing opium use.
 In the following years, opioids, cocaine, and cannabis were associated with various ethnic minorities and targeted in other local jurisdictions.

+In 1908, Hamilton Wright was appointed United States Opium Commissioner.
+His wife, Elizabeth Washburn Wright, carried on much of his anti-opium campaign after his death in 1917.

 In 1906, the Pure Food and Drug Act, also known as the Wiley Act, addressed problems with tainted and adulterated food in the growing industrial food system, and with drug quality, by mandating ingredient labels and prohibiting false or misleading labeling.
 For drugs, a listing of active ingredients was required; a set of drugs deemed addictive or dangerous, that included opium, morphine, cocaine, caffeine, and cannabis, was specified.
 Oversight of the act was assigned to the US Department of Agriculture's Bureau of Chemistry, which evolved into the Food and Drug Administration in 1930.